-Signatories of the Convention on Biological Diversity (CBD) have agreed to describe and identify ecologically or biologically significant marine areas (EBSAs) in the world’s oceans.
-The Global Ocean Biodiversity Initiative (GOBI) is supporting the CBD in this process.
 GOBI is an international partnership of organisations committed to advancing the scientific basis for conserving biological diversity in the marine environment.
-GOBI partners, coordinated by a dedicated Secretariat, assist the EBSA process by developing methods, generating new data, and disseminating their latest scientific findings.
-GOBI also supports countries in meeting their national obligations, devising sustainable marine management measures via cooperation between GOBI partners, CBD signatory states and intergovernmental organisations.
-All of this helps society and its leaders appreciate the value of marine biodiversity and contributes towards transformational policy advice and capacity building.
+GOBI partners, coordinated by a dedicated Secretariat, develop methods, generate new data, and deliver actionable knowledge to address present-day concerns of the biodiversity management and conservation community.
+GOBI also supports countries in meeting their national conservation obligations, devising sustainable marine management measures via cooperation between GOBI partners, CBD signatory states and intergovernmental organisations.
+These activities help society and its leaders appreciate the value of marine biodiversity and contribute towards transformational policy advice and capacity building.

 State of implementation/results

-- Bioregionalisations for the SW Pacific and Indian Ocean are almost complete, with descriptions of 72 benthic and 14 pelagic bioregions in the Indian Ocean and 35 benthic and 16 pelagic regions in the South West Pacific Ocean.
+- Bioregionalisations for the SW Pacific and Indian Ocean are complete, with descriptions of 72 benthic and 14 pelagic bioregions in the Indian Ocean and 35 benthic and 16 pelagic regions in the South West Pacific Ocean.
 Each region has a description, map and qualitative ecosystem model that identifies the key pressures acting on the bioregion.
-Preliminary results are being used by SPREP, IOTC and FAO and elements will feed into MSP programmes in Mauritius, Tanzania and Kenya over the next 2 years.
+Results will feed into MSP programmes in Mauritius, Tanzania and Kenya over the next 2 years.

 - Results from GOBI’s work continue to be published in a range of scientific journals.
 For a full list of publications produced through GOBI’s IKI grant please visit www.gobi.org/resources/iki-project-publications/